d-lynch95/Blue_Ocean_Travel/README.md

 - The code for the footer was taken from [MDBootstrap](https://mdbootstrap.com/how-to/bootstrap/footer-add/)

-- The styling and colour scheme was taken from [BarefootCampers](https://www.barefootcampers.nz/)
+- The styling and colour scheme inspiration was taken from [BarefootCampers](https://www.barefootcampers.nz/)

+- The review code was inspired by [CodewithStein](https://www.youtube.com/watch?v=8iCqlFyFu2s)

 ### Coding help